-Due to the new experience of a private campground and the trains that cross the river (about four an hour), I didn’t get much sleep last night, but I did get to see the moon shining on the Mississippi at 3:30 in the morning, and it was phenomenal.
 Despite the lack of sleep, I’d still recommend Thebes Landing RV Park & Campground to anyone.
-Neal is going to bring in a barge and add a bar to it.
+As I mentioned in my previous post (Day 6 – Meandering through the Missouri Ozarks), Neal, who has had several businesses over the years, lives in Cape Girardeaux, and has two college aged girls, is going to bring in a barge and add a bar to it.
 He said the Corp of Engineers denied his permit three times, but consistency paid off.
 The guys in the St. Louis office decided to hand deliver the permit instead of mailing it because they just wanted to meet him.

-Neal has had several businesses over the years, lives in Cape Girardeaux, and has two college aged girls.
-He said, a few days ago, a canoer stayed at the campgrounds.
+It is already turning into a happening place.
+A few days ago, a canoer stayed at the campgrounds.
 He was going from the headlands of the Mississippi all the way down to New Orleans.
 Others go all the way around the tip of Florida, back up the Atlantic Ocean, and complete a loop.
 Now that’s adventurous…it puts my journey to shame!
-This weekend, a BMW bike rally is coming to the area, and they are all camping at Neal’s place.
-In addition to a free dinner last night, Neal offered me a free breakfast this morning, coffee and donuts, before I went over to the courthouse.
-What a giving guy!
+Additionally, this weekend, a BMW bike rally is coming to the area, and they are all camping at Neal’s place.

 Thebes Courthouse, completed in 1848, was the County Seat of Alexander County until 1864 when the County Seat moved to Cairo.
 The building was constructed with local sandstone, hewn timbers, hand sawed boards, plaster, and with a split shingle roof.
 Dred Scott was imprisoned here in the dungeons below.
 As per the posted sign, he was a fugitive slave for whom the judge’s decision was made “establishing a negro’s right to his own person.”
 The courthouse wasn’t open on Monday, so I couldn’t go inside, though Missy said she could get the town to open it for me if I wanted.

 Speaking of signs, those were about the only road signs.
 I felt somewhat lost almost all day.
 My map and GPS would say, “turn right on Rte 1, and when I would get to the intersection the street sign said “Country Club Road”…or “go left on Rte 5”, while the street sign showed “Adams Street”.
-I opted for a change of pace and a little more civilization.
-We stopped at a couple of towns, the first being Golconda.
+As a result, I opted for a change of pace and a little more civilization.
+We stopped at a couple of towns, the first along the Shawnee Hills Scenic Byway being Golconda.

 Parks in Illinois